 Downgraded Border Posts

-Alongside delay, the latest announcements appear to state that a lighter touch, IT based checking system will be established to meet the late 2023 deadline.
+Alongside delay, government announcements appear to state that a lighter touch, IT based checking system will be established to meet requirements.
 The new border posts essentially not required.

 An Unequal Playing Field

-The National Farmers Union called the decision “Another blow to farmers that are already struggling with enormous inflationary costs and ongoing labour shortages”.
-Stating that burden free EU access to the UK market would further damage competition.
+The National Farmers Union called the delay “Another blow to farmers already struggling with enormous inflationary costs and ongoing labour shortages”.
+Stating that burden free EU access to the UK market damages competition.

 A number of UK businesses will clearly be at a competitive disadvantage, although there is a need to provide affordable food to fill the shelves.